 As an artist and facilitator George explores human connection under technological networks, and how bodies, perceptions of us, and language inform our engagements with environments and interfaces.
 They use self-portraiture, performance, photography, poetry, sound, film, drawings, paintings, sculptures, and scientific installations, as mediums to examine barriers and polarities of social exchanges within shared physical and virtual spaces.
 Often they use the visual vocabularly and characters embedded in cyberspace, fiction, and autobiography to converse and colloborate with communities.

-Through locating and merging evidence, speculative fiction, and imagination, Morl seeks to reveal the relationship between barriers and power dynamics in these spaces, whilst attempting to affect integrative and collaborative approaches between organisations, collections, and communities.
+Through locating and merging evidence, performance, speculative fiction, and imagination, Morl seeks to reveal the relationship between barriers and power dynamics in these systems and spaces, whilst attempting to affect integrative and collaborative approaches between organisations, collections, and communities.
 As a result, in presentation work collectively reflects on posing questions and solutions around our existence in a modernising multidimensional hyperdigital future.

 + Read More